This post may contain affiliate links. Read my disclosure.

 Rest assured, if hormone testing is outside your budget, there are many things you can do right now to balance your hormones and treat estrogen dominance naturally.

 The good news is: Simple and safe doesn’t mean ineffective.
-In fact, I wouldn’t recommend any more serious solutions until you’ve got all these steps in place first.
+In fact, I wouldn’t recommend any more serious solutions until you’ve got all the steps in place for balancing hormones naturally.

 How To Heal Estrogen Naturally (And Rebalance Hormones)